uliana1one/KeyPass/docs/integration.md

 ## Installation

 > **Note**: The package is currently in development and not yet published to npm.
-For now, you'll need to install it from the repository.
+There are several ways to test it in your project.

+### Method 1: Using npm link (Recommended for local development)

 ```bash
 # Clone the repository